awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 }
 {% endhighlight %}

-Uh-oh: now our method only works on maps - our for loops would be still generic, but the function definition forces us to tell the type of the input argument.
+Uh-oh: now our method only works on int slices - our for loops would be still generic, but the function definition forces us to tell the type of the input argument.
 It is an int slice.
 If somehow we could tell the compiler that we don't care what kind of slice it is!

 You may ask - what if we use the interface{} interface type?
 It is a bit ugly, but it works!
 Let's try that!